Facebook tracking pixel

 Production year must match consumption year; moving to quarterly disclosure from 2027

 Whilst not this article's focus, we think most readers will value this clarification.
-We've so-far just outlined the technical and legal limitations that the registries themselves stick to/enforce, but private standards add additional rulings that, if you wish to retire EACs in accordance with their ruleset, you must follow.
+We've so far just outlined the technical and legal limitations that the registries themselves enforce, but private standards add additional rulings that, if you wish to retire EACs in accordance with their ruleset, you must follow.

 Artwork showing hydro, solar, biomass and wind icons